 Ever since I have been writing about aspects of the Christian Year, I’ve been getting questions like this.
 Sometimes, people are genuinely curious.
 Sometimes, my interlocutors are critical, believing that I have lost touch with biblical faith and have fallen into some sort of high-church, traditionalist pit.

 Let me begin my answer to the “Should you care?” question by noting that nothing in Scripture requires a Christian to pay attention to the Christian year.
 Nothing in Scripture necessarily prohibits it, either.
-You could try to argue on the basis of the Old Testament festivals that God wants us to structure our year theologically with various holy days.
-But, one might respond that these festivals were part of the Old Covenant and aren’t relevant for Christians.
+One might argue on the basis of the Old Testament festivals that God wants us to structure our year theologically with various holy days.
+But, another might respond that these festivals were part of the Old Covenant and aren’t relevant for Christians.
 I think Paul has given us definitive guidance about such things in Romans 14:5-6a: “Some judge one day to be better than another, while others judge all days to be alike.
 Let all be fully convinced in their own minds.
 Those who observe the day, observe it in honor of the Lord.”
 This suggests that Christians are free in Christ either to set aside certain days as holy days or not to do so.

 Freedom in Christ.
 This is key.
 If ever we turn our rituals into some sort of legalism, if ever we suggest that “real Christians” will do extra things, then we run a serious risk of turning the Christian life into a matter of obligation rather than living in the flow of God’s grace.
 Nobody should keep the Christian Year as a way of trying to earn that which God gives us freely through Christ.